emilbayes/notes-coursera-algs4part1/week-1/union-find/quick-union-improvements.md

 }
 ```

-This will keep the tree almost completely flat as nodes will be updated on calls to `union` and `connected` calls.
+This will keep the tree almost completely flat as nodes will be updated on calls to `union` and `connected`.

 Analysis - Combined
 -------------------